 The School Tax Relief (STAR) exemption (Real Property Tax Law Section 425) provides a partial exemption from school taxes for most owner-occupied, primary residences.
 It was signed it into law on August 7, 1997.

-The STAR income verification option does not directly affect seniors who are receiving the Senior Citizens Exemption (RPTL §467).
-Such persons will still have to reapply for the RPTL §467 exemption annually, and provide income documentation therewith, if they wish to continue receiving that exemption.
-Of course, as long as they qualify for the RPTL §467 exemption, they will automatically qualify for the Enhanced STAR exemption, so they will not need to submit separate STAR applications in those cases.
+The Income Verification Program does not directly affect seniors who are receiving the senior citizens exemption (RPTL §467).
+Such persons will still have to reapply for the senior citizens exemption annually, and provide income documentation therewith, if they wish to continue receiving that exemption.

-Not surprisingly, a program of this magnitude has generated numerous questions to which ORPTS has responded in Question and Answer (Q&A) memoranda, more extensive memos on certain subjects (e.g., program administration in manufactured housing communities, correction of error procedures), and formal Opinions of Counsel.
+Not surprisingly, a program of this magnitude has generated numerous questions to which ORPTS has responded in Question and Answer (Q&A) memoranda, more extensive memos on certain subjects (for example, program administration in manufactured housing communities, correction of error procedures), and formal Opinions of Counsel.
 The purpose of this Assessor's Guide is to capture that material in a single document that will respond to the most frequently asked questions concerning STAR.
-Further questions may be directed to the local ORPTS Regional Office, or to the STAR Unit at (518) 474-2819.
+Further questions may be directed to the local ORPTS Regional Office, or to the STAR Unit at 518-474-2819

 - Question: What type of property may receive a STAR exemption?

-- Question: May a commercial property that contains a residence (e.g., a ground level store with the owner's living quarters upstairs) receive a STAR exemption?
+- Question: May a commercial property that contains a residence (for example, a ground level store with the owner's living quarters upstairs) receive a STAR exemption?

 - Question: A mobile home, located in a mobile home park, is owned by someone who is eligible for a STAR exemption.
 However, the taxable value of the mobile home is less than the maximum STAR exemption.
 Is the full exemption granted?